ipspace/netlab/docs/platforms.md

 ### Containerlab

-* The only device currently supported is Arista cEOS
+* The only devices currently supported are Arista cEOS and FRR
 * Feel free to extend the templates and defaults to support other network devices